AtomDB/ACX2/README.txt

 .. note::
   You will need to edit the acx2_xspec.py file:
   #.
 It may need to be moved into your path (depending on the data)
   #.
-The data file locations are hardcoded, you will need to update them to reflect where you have installed the line, continuum and cross section files.
+The data file locations are hardcoded to $ATOMDB, you will need to update them to reflect where you have installed the line, continuum and cross section files if you have put them somewhere else.

 To load the ACX2 model into XSPEC, acx2_xspec module contains what you need.
 From a python3 shell: